-Friends and family mourn 'amazing' Arrowtown crash victim
+Girl who helped save mum when her father was killed has died in car crash

 "She was a friendly and likeable character, and I enjoyed our conversations."

-Allanah's younger brother, Ethan, was a pupil at the school, and well-established processes would be put in place to ensure he was well cared for when he returned.
+Ethan was a pupil at the school and well-established processes would be put in place to ensure he was well cared for when he returned.

 The "upsetting and incredibly sad event" was having an impact on staff and current and former pupils and their parents, many of whom had contacted him in the past two days.